using-system/devops/k8s/cka/9-Exercise_question.md

 # Exercise 3

  - Where is doc for create an user and certificate associated
- - Different steps to assocate user with rights
+ - Different steps to associate user with rights

 # Exercise 4